HyeonuPark/Nal/README.md

 ### Nal v0.4 should have:

   - Simple function that accepts source code and execute it
-  - Web playground that can execute `Nal` and show its output
+  - Web playground that can execute `Nal` code and show its output

 ### Nal v0.4 should not have: